-We all know that the biggest difficulty with digital communication is conveying the proper tone.
-That’s why sharing negative feelings with someone through email is difficult—you want to have just the right tone.
+We all know that the biggest difficulty with digital communication is properly conveying tone.
+That’s why sharing negative feelings with someone through email is difficult—you want to do it the right way.
 You don’t want to sound too mean, but you also want to make it clear that you are frustrated.
 And you know that sugar coating the problem may only allow it to persist.

 When you need to send an angry email (or frustrated, or irritated, or generally-not-pleasant email), be sure to go through these steps first.